albertony/wslkit/README.md

 ### VPNKit manual configuration

-To use the VPNKit networking you need to install the complete VPNKit package (`Install-VpnKit` without parameter `-ConfigurationOnly`) on at least one distribution, and run it from there.
+To use the VPNKit networking you need to install the complete VPNKit package (`Install-VpnKit` without parameter `-ConfigurationOnly`) on (at least) one distribution, and run it from there.
-You can only run a single instance of it at a time.
+Then you can use it from any number of distributions, by simply changing their DNS configuring to go through the same `vpnkit` service.

+In WSL2 all distros run in a single shared virtual machine.
+This means they all share the same virtual network adapters.
+When the `wsl-vpnkit` script is started it will change the ip route of the `eth1` network adapter to connect through the `vpnkit` gateway.
+If you check in another distro you will see that the same ip route is configured for "its" `eth1`.

-Any number of distributions can use the same networking services, simply by configuring them to use its address `192.168.67.1` as nameserver.
-To do this you must add `nameserver 192.168.67.1` into file `/etc/resolv.conf`, and also `generateResolvConf = false` in section `[network]` of file `/etc/wsl.conf`.
+When the `wsl-vpnkit` script is started from one distro, it sets up the ip route and the process pipe relay from the shared virtual machine to the host machine.
+The only thing missing for a distribution to work through this connection is the DNS configuration, which is a distribution-specific configuration.
+By default the vpnkit gateway is bound to IP address `192.168.67.1`, so to configure the distro to use this as the nameserver you must add `nameserver 192.168.67.1` into file `/etc/resolv.conf`, and also `generateResolvConf = false` in section `[network]` of file `/etc/wsl.conf`.

 The VPNKit program directory created by `New-VpnKit` contains predefined `resolv.conf` and `wsl.conf` that you can copy into you distro.
 Running the `Install-VpnKit` with parameter `-ConfigurationOnly` will basically do the same, just that it tries to avoid overwriting any existing configuration